keboola/connection-docs/tutorial/automate/index.md

 Use KBC **Orchestrator**

-- to specify what tasks should be executed in what order, for example orchestrate tasks, and
+- to specify what tasks should be executed in what order (orchestrate tasks) and
-- to configure the automatic execution, for instance schedule orchestrated tasks.
+- to configure the automatic execution (schedule orchestrated tasks).

 Go to the **Orchestrations** section of KBC, and